The Seeds of Knowledge, Sown Far and Wide

 C. C. Georgeson

 Charles Christian Georgeson (’78, M.S.
 1882, D.Sc.
 1916) is known as the “father of agriculture in Alaska” since he was the first Director of the Experiment Station there, starting in 1898.
 Prior to that he had been Professor of Agriculture and Horticulture at the Agricultural and Mechanical College of Texas (Texas A&M, 1880–1883), the Imperial College of Agriculture at Tokyo, Japan (1886–1889), and the Kansas State Agricultural College (now KSU, 1890–1897).
 The Alaska Experiment Station was founded many years before the college at Fairbanks, 1898 and 1917 respectively—the Experiment Station was needed first, to determine whether agriculture could even be attempted, and taught, and researched, in Alaska.
-Georgeson and his staff proved it was possible.
+Georgeson and his staff proved it was possible, and today the Georgeson Botanical Garden at UAF is named in his honor.

 James Troop